-6 Extraordinary Meetings of the Council and committees and sub-committees
+6 Extraordinary meetings of the Council and committees and sub-committees

-- a The Chair of the Council may convene an extraordinary meeting of the Council at any time. - b If the Chair of the Council does not call an extraordinary meeting of the Council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the Council.
-The public notice giving the time, place and agenda for such a meeting must be signed by the two councillors. - c The chair of a committee [or a sub-committee] may convene an extraordinary meeting of the committee [or the sub-committee] at any time. - d If the chair of a committee [or a sub-committee] does not call an extraordinary meeting within seven days of having been requested by to do so by two members of the committee [or sub-committee], any two members of the committee [or sub-committee] may convene an extraordinary meeting of a committee [or sub-committee].
+- a The Mayor may convene an extraordinary meeting of the Council at any time. - b If the Mayor does not or refuses to call an extraordinary meeting of the Council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the Council.
+The public notice giving the time, place and agenda for such a meeting must be signed by the two councillors. - c The chairman of a committee [or a sub-committee] may convene an extraordinary meeting of the committee [or the sub-committee] at any time. - d If the chairman of a committee [or a sub-committee] does not or refuses to call an extraordinary meeting within seven days of having been requested by to do so by two members of the committee [or sub-committee], any two members of the committee [or sub-committee] may convene an extraordinary meeting of a committee [or sub-committee].